 In the midst of the global financial crisis in 2008 and 2009, international trade seemed to be collapsing.
 Especially those economies that showed very high levels of integration into the global economy, e.g. Singapore, suffered badly.
-In 2010, however, trade is recovering quickly two years after the crisis broke.
+Since 2010, however, trade has been recovering quickly.
+After a sharp decline of -18.5 percent in 2009, exports from Asian economies showed remarkable increases of 30.3 percent in 2010 and 18.0 percent in 2011 (Asian Development Bank 2013: 14).
 Asian economies have of course not been hit as hard by the global financial crisis as the European and American economies.
 After the crisis, their recovery is once again led by trade.
 Thus, the topic of trade integration is enjoying renewed attention in the region and beyond.

 In Asia, trade integration has been shaping the economic and political debate for decades.
-There has always been a distinction between market-led and policy-led trade integration.
+There has always been a distinction between market-led and policyled trade integration.
 The former refers to the tendency of firms to obtain raw materials, intermediate products and end products across borders from the cheapest source.
 The second form is government-induced trade integration, in particular the creation of preferential trade agreements such as free trade areas and customs unions.